tgallagher2017/11ty-lit/README.md

 ## Explanation

 11ty is a static site builder.
 Lit is a library that makes it easy to build Web Components.
-In this example, we combine the two so that you can sprinkle interactivity in a static site with Lit.
+TypeScript is a strongly typed programming language that builds on JavaScript.
+In this example, we combine the three so that you can sprinkle interactivity in a static site with Lit.
 We also use 11ty islands to make it easy to SSR your components and control how they are hydrated to provide an "island of interactivity".

 ### Directory Structure